FT. LAUDERDALE DOMESTIC VIOLENCE LAWYER

 If you have been charged with this offense by way of an arrest, you may feel embarrassed and upset at the situation.
 It is the goal of the Law Office of Dave L. Simmons, P.A. to have your case dismissed or the charges reduced to a lesser offense by utilizing every defense strategy available including:.

 - Early Representation: Often the alleged victim in the case does not wish to press charges in the case.
-When a defense attorney is retained early on in the process, the chances of a more favorable outcome are increased.
+When a skilled Broward Criminal Defense Attorney is retained early on in the process, the chances of a more favorable outcome are increased.
 Police officers do not file criminal charges.
 After completion of their investigation, they turn the case over to the State Attorney's Office to make a filing decision.
 The State Attorney will review the case and file any case that they feel will have a likelihood of conviction.
-It is during this time that a defense attorney may contact the filing attorney and discuss the details of the case, pointing out possible weakness in the case in an attempt to convince the State Attorney not to file the charge or to file a lesser included offense.
+It is during this time that an experienced Fort Lauderdale Criminal Defense Attorney may contact the filing attorney and discuss the details of the case, pointing out possible weakness in the case in an attempt to convince the State Attorney not to file the charge or to file a lesser included offense.

 - Self Defense: May times it is the accuser that is the individual that is the aggressor in an incident that leads to a person being arrested and charged with Domestic Violence.
 This often arises out of a lack of a comprehensive investigation by the police agency investigating the case.
-Some of the issues that an attorney will investigate is whether the police properly interviewed all the witnesses on the scene; did they interview both parties to the incident or was there a rush to judgment.
-It is important to have an skilled domestic violence attorney to help convince the State Attorney that they have charged the wrong person in the case and that the case should be dismissed.
+Some of the issues that an experienced Fort Lauderdale Domestic Violence Attorney will investigate is whether the police properly interviewed all the witnesses on the scene; did they interview both parties to the incident or was there a rush to judgment.
+It is important to have a skilled domestic violence attorney to help convince the State Attorney that they have charged the wrong person in the case and that the case should be dismissed.

 - Defense of Others: It is a defense to use force against another individual if that person reasonably it is necessary to prevent a family relationship member from harmed by another individual.

 - False Allegations: Often false allegations of Domestic Violence are used by a family member.
 Sometimes just general anger about the relationship can case this type of false allegation.
 Many times the allegation is used to gain an upper-hand in child custody and divorce situations.
-A skilled domestic violence lawyer will help you defend against these type of manipulation.
+A skilled Ft.
+Lauderdale Domestic Violence Lawyer will help you defend against these type of manipulation.

 - No Contact Orders: After an arrest has been made in a domestic violence case, a "No Contact Order" is most often ordered by the Court.
 This "Order" means that the Defendant or Accused may have no contact, directly or indirectly with the alleged victim or accuser.
 This Order can be withdrawn upon the request by the alleged victim in a hearing before the Court.

 The Law Offices of Dave L. Simmons, P.A. vigorously defends its clients against Domestic Violence charges and the penalties that accompany this type of charge.
-Take the time to know your rights and defenses surrounding this serious charge by calling my office to set up your Free Consultation so that we may discuss your case in person: (954) 765-3540
+Take the time to know your rights and defenses surrounding this serious charge by calling a skilled and experienced Broward Domestic Violence Attorney to set up your Free Consultation so that we may discuss your case in person: (954) 765-3540